Context-Bounded Model Checking for POWER: Translation

-\paragraph{\bf Initializing Process.} Alg.~\ref{init:fig} shows the initialization process.
-The for-loop of lines~\ref{diverseinit}, 3 and 5 define the values of the initializing and committing data structures for the variables and registers together with $\lvalof\proc\xvar$, $\cvalof\proc\xvar1$, $\utstof\proc\xvar1$ and $\ctrlof\proc$ for all $\proc\in\procset$ and $\xvar\in\varset$.
-The for-loop of line~7 defines the initial values of $\utst$ and $\cval$ at the start of each context $k\geq2$ (as described above).
-The for-loop of line 10 chooses an {\it active} process to execute in each context.
+Algorithm~\ref{init:fig} shows the initializing process.
+The for-loop of lines~\ref{diverseinit}, 5, and 7 define the values of the initializing and committing data structures for the variables and registers together with $\lvalof\proc\xvar$, $\cvalof\proc\xvar1$, $\utstof\proc\xvar1$, and $\ctrlof\proc$ for all $\proc\in\procset$ and $\xvar\in\varset$.
+The for-loop of line~9 defines the initial values of $\utst$ and $\cval$ at the start of each context $k\geq2$ (as described above).
+The for-loop of line 15 chooses an {\it active} process to execute in each context.
+This information is stored in variables $\activeof{\kk}$ for all $\kk\in\contextnum$.
 The {\it current context} variable $\ccontext$ is initialized to $1$.